tommy-russoniello/docs/Twitch Policy.md

     Jan 27, 2019.
 Revision 1.2.3

-This policy sets out9the open policy for all streaming & VOD content found on Twitch using Monstercat's music catalog.
+This policy sets out the open policy for all streaming & VOD content found on Twitch using Monstercat's music catalog.

 ## VOD